DreamOfTheRedChamber/system-design-interviews/scenario_webcrawler/overview.md

 * Avoid deadlocks: The Web contains servers that create spider traps, which are generators of web pages that mislead crawlers into getting stuck fetching an infinite number of pages in a particular domain.
 Crawlers must be designed to be resilient to such traps.
 Not all such traps are malicious; some are the inadvertent side-effect of faulty website development.

 ## Scalability
-* Scalability: Could crawl more content by simply adding machines
+* Could crawl more content by simply adding machines

+## Performance

 # Real world applications